leonunsan/assignment-qa-leo/README.md

 # assignment-qa-leo

-This is a automation project results of assignment for WAES, it will cover Backend and Front-End tests as information provided by waes.
+This is an automation project result of assignment for WAES, it will cover Backend and Front-End tests as information provided described on assignment and shared below.

 ## Rest Backend API